Interface ILoggingTool

 This level is used for situations that should not have happened *and* that lead to a situation where this program can no longer function (rare in Java).

-Consider that the debugging will not always be turned on.
+Consider that debugging will not always be turned on.
 Therefore, it is better not to concatenate string in the logger.debug() call, but have the ILoggingTool do this when appropriate.
 In other words, use:

 logger.debug("The String X has this value: ", someString);